-For these Clover merchants, being a couple working together often means sharing a common vision for the business, but dividing actual duties clearly and playing to each partner’s strengths.
-Here are 3 tips for building a business with a loved one from real-life Clover couples who work together.
+For these Clover merchants, being a couple working together often means sharing a common vision for the business and playing to each partner’s strengths.
+Here are a couple of tips for building a business with a loved one from real-life Clover couples who work together.

 Joel Murga and Jaide Hatfield started Jaide & Joel’s Baking Company together when Joel’s sister stepped down from the bakery she was running.
 Joel’s first attempt at baking gluten-free treats didn’t cut it, and Jaide told him so.
 “She tried them and said they weren’t very good,” Joel says.
 “Jaide told me, ‘If we’re going to do this, we’re going to do it right.
 And we’re going to do vegan and gluten-free.’”